 Are you making mile-long to-do lists which you never seem to finish?
 You might be setting yourself up for failure first thing in the morning.
 Keep your daily to-dos to your top 3 tasks.
 By limiting your list you avoid overloading your schedule with things which are unrealistic to accomplish.
 So at the end of the day, you won’t panic and wonder where the heck your time went.

 Another thing which helps me a lot is my brain-dump list.
 Because you need something to note all those ideas and tasks which come up during the day.
 With a dedicated place to put them you get them out of the way while you’re working.
 When you plan your next day or your schedule, in general, you can always go back to this list and see what needs to get done.
-What is important and what not.
+What is important and what isn’t.

 Related post: How to finish your to-do list every day